rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ### Don't sign a 4 year lease on the basis of a growth projection

 This one seems dumb, but I had to put it in here because it's one of our most painful lessons.
 In 2015 we were rapidly growing, and projecting our rapid growth into the future, we saw that we would easily have the budget for a much larger office.
-At the time, we justified our move by saying we would be more productive as a team with a better space, but looking back, a 4-year committment was an unnecessary committment that caused us to depend financially on a growth projection that never materialized.
+At the time, we justified our move by saying we would be more productive as a team with a better space, but looking back, a 4-year commitment was an unnecessary commitment that caused us to depend financially on a growth projection that never materialized.
 Not making that mistake again!

 ### Special early-company things